cast-org/figuration/docs/widgets/modal.md

 ### Dynamic Heights

 If the height of a modal changes while it is open, you will need to call `$('#myModal').CFW_Modal('handleUpdate');` to readjust the modal's position and backdrop.

+### With Fixed Position Content

+Since the scrollbar is removed from the `<body>` when a modal is shown, there can be some shifting of content in fixed position elements.
+To help with this issue, when a modal is shown, any elements using the [fixed positioning utility]({{ site.baseurl }}/utilities/position/) classes, (`.fixed-top` and `.fixed-bottom`), will have additional padding added to their right side.
+This padding width should match the width of the scrollbar that becomes hidden.
+When the modal is hidden, the `padding-right` CSS value will be reset.

+There is also an additional special classname that the modal widget will look for when adjusting padding values.
+Simply add the `.is-fixed` class to your element, and it will automatically be handled.

 ### Options